 Color Toy will create random color schemes for you.
 It provides the RGB and hexadecimal numbers for each color it generates, allowing you to easily use the colors.
-If you happen to know a color that you already like, you can input the hexadecimal number and generate a palette for you.

 There are many different color combinations that web designers should know in order to create a unique color scheme, meet the needs of clients, and help the usability of the a site.